okibcn/nano-for-windows/README.md

 The easier way to install nano is by using **[Scoop package manager](https://scoop.sh/)**.

-1. To install Scoop utility Open a PowerShell terminal (version 5.1 or later) and run:
+1. To install Scoop utility open a PowerShell terminal (version 5.1 or later) and run:
 ```pwsh
 > Set-ExecutionPolicy RemoteSigned -Scope CurrentUser # Optional: Needed to run a remote script the first time
 > irm get.scoop.sh | iex